-1. The resource statement is included within a floating cone defined with the following metal prices: \$2.75/lb copper, \$1,179/oz gold, \$22.79/oz silver.

-Copper and arsenic grades are in percent of dry weight.
-Gold and silver grades are in grams per metric tonne.

-4. Sulfide copper reflects the estimated grade of copper that could be processed by sulfide flotation.

-5. There are no mineral reserves at Altar or QDM at this time.

-6. Gold and silver contained are in Thousands of Troy Ounces.

-7. Weighted average grade calculations may not balance due to rounding.
+- 1. The resource statement is included within a floating cone defined with the following metal prices: \$2.75/lb copper, \$1,179/oz gold, \$22.79/oz silver. - 2.
+Copper and arsenic grades are in percent of dry weight. - 3.
+Gold and silver grades are in grams per metric tonne. - 4.
+Sulfide copper reflects the estimated grade of copper that could be processed by sulfide flotation. - 5.
+There are no mineral reserves at Altar or QDM at this time. - 6.
+Gold and silver contained are in Thousands of Troy Ounces. - 7.
+Weighted average grade calculations may not balance due to rounding.

+During 2018, Sibanye-Stillwater completed a 4,923 m diamond drill program (3 holes plus one extension of a previous hole) on the Altar project, which was directed and paid for by Aldebaran as part of its earn in agreement.
+Results from that program were never formally released; however, details can be found on the Sibanye-Stillwater website.
+This program was successful in defining long intercepts of higher than current resource grade mineralization and provided follow up targets for future programs.

-Aldebaran announced the commencement of a 5,000 m diamond drilling program at Altar in March 2019 with the goal of exploring and expanding the higher-grade zones to identify a higher-grade resource within the project, as well as to identify and drill test a new target area.
+Aldebaran commenced a diamond drilling program at Altar in March 2019, with the goal of exploring and expanding the known higher-grade zones to identify a higher-grade resource within the project, as well as to identify and drill test a new target area beneath the Quebrada de Mina (QDM) zone.
 A total of 5,400 m was drilled in four diamond core exploration holes.
-Two of the three holes that reached their target depth intersected long intervals of higher than current resource grade material, one of which (QDM-19-41) was the discovery of a new porphyry centre.
+Two of the holes (QDM-19-040 and QDM-19-041) were drilled to depth beneath the QDM gold zone.
+Additional drill holes were completed at the Altar Central (ALD-19-212) and Altar East (ALD-19-211).
+QDM-19-040 was lost before reaching its intended target depth.
+Two of the three holes that reached their target depth intersected long intervals of higher than current resource grade material, one of which (QDM-19-41) was the discovery of a new copper-gold porphyry centre at QDM.
 The results from drill holes QDM-19-040, QDM-19-041, ALDE-19-211 and ALD-19-212 were announced on October 3, 2019 (see news release at www.aldebaranresources.com).